nus-cs2113-AY2223S2/ip/docs/README.md

 <!-- TOC -->

 ## Quick start
-1. Ensure that you have Java 11 or above installed in your computer </br> Click [here](https://www.java.com/en/download/help/version_manual.html) for steps on how to check your Java version </br> Click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) for the guide on installing Java 11
+1. Ensure that you have Java 11 or above installed in your computer.
+Click [here](https://www.java.com/en/download/help/version_manual.html) for steps on how to check your Java version.
+Click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) for the guide on installing Java 11
 2. Download Duke [here](https://github.com/lil1n/ip/releases)
-3. Move the Duke.jar file to the file directory of your choice </br> You can move the jar file by right-clicking on Duke.jar, select cut, then go to the directory of choice and right-clicking and pasting it
+3. Move the Duke.jar file to the file directory of your choice <br> You can move the jar file by right-clicking on Duke.jar, select cut, then go to the directory of choice and right-clicking and pasting it
 4. Right-click on the directory with Duke.jar and select "open in terminal", type `java -jar Duke.jar` and press Enter on your keyboard to start the program
 5. Start using the program by typing `help` and pressing Enter on your keyboard to get the list of commands supported